kefahi/fastapi/readme.md

 podman exec -it fastapi-backend ash

 # The image can be saved to a file for off-line deployement
-podman save --quiet -o fastapi-backend.tar backend gzip fastapi-backend.tar
+podman save --quiet backend | gzip > fastapi-backend.tar.gz

 # Then loaded at the target system
 podman load -i fastapi-backend.tar.gz